LinkedIn company pages have a ceiling.

 Visa partnered with LinkedIn Elevate to position itself as a thought leader.
 With their advocacy program, they achieved these results-

-Reporting at an individual level is easier, but what happens when you’ve to figure it out for multiple employees?
+Reporting at an individual level is easier, but what happens when you have to figure it out for multiple employees?

 Who’s driving the most impressions?